Low Friction Interfaces

 Low-friction interfaces: designing software people actually want to use

 Every extra click in a business application costs time.
 Not once, but hundreds of times a day, across every person on the team.
 Unnecessary form fields, confirmation dialogs for routine actions, navigation that forces three clicks to reach a frequently used screen.
 These are not minor annoyances.
-They are operational drag.
+They are operational drag, and they compound silently across months and years.

 We have been designing and building business software since 2005.
-Across 50+ Laravel applications, the pattern is consistent: the systems that get adopted and stay adopted are the ones where the interface stays out of the way.
+Across 50+ Laravel applications for companies with 5 to 50 employees, the pattern is consistent: the systems that get adopted and stay adopted are the ones where the interface stays out of the way.
 This page covers what that means in practice, and the specific design patterns that make it work.

 A confirmation dialog that adds three seconds to saving a record does not sound like much.
 But a team member who saves 80 records a day loses four minutes.
 Across a team of ten, that is 40 minutes daily, or roughly 170 hours a year.
 Spent clicking "Are you sure?" on an action they are always sure about.